aranya170/Network-And-IOT-Lab/5. LCD Input & Output/Tinkercad 16x2 LCD with Serial Input Tutorial.md

   seconds += 1;
 }

-Verify the Code:
+Verify the Code

 Tinkercad will highlight any syntax errors.
 The LiquidCrystal library is built into Tinkercad, so no additional setup is needed.

 Step 3: Simulate and Test

-Start Simulation:
+Start Simulation

 Click "Start Simulation" in Tinkercad to run the circuit and code.

-Open Serial Monitor:
+Open Serial Monitor

 Click the "Serial Monitor" button at the bottom of the code editor.
 Set the baud rate to 9600 (matching Serial.begin(9600);).

-Send a Message:
+Send a Message

 In the Serial Monitor’s input field, type a message (e.g., "Hello Tinkercad!") and press Enter.
 The LCD’s first row should display your message (up to 16 characters).
 The second row shows the seconds counter, updating every second.

-Adjust Contrast:
+Adjust Contrast

 If the LCD text isn’t visible, pause the simulation, adjust the potentiometer slider, and restart.

 Step 4: Customize the Display

-Change Default Message:
+Change Default Message

 Edit String message = "Type your msg!"; to a custom message (e.g., "Welcome to LCD!").

-Remove Seconds Counter:
+Remove Seconds Counter

 Delete these lines from loop() to free the second row:lcd_1.setCursor(0, 1);
 lcd_1.print(seconds);

-Add Scrolling for Long Messages:
+Add Scrolling for Long Messages
-Replace the message display code in loop() with:if (Serial.available() > 0) {
+Replace the message display code in loop() with: if (Serial.available() > 0) {
   message = Serial.readStringUntil('\n');
   lcd_1.setCursor(0, 0);
   lcd_1.print("                ");